 - Revise: Cut repetition, tighten sentences, and polish language.

-At CollegeCommit, we help students refine these short responses so they reinforce the themes presented in the essay, giving the admissions committee a consistent picture.
+At CollegeCommit, we help students refine these short responses so they reinforce the themes in the personal statement, giving the admissions committee a consistent picture across the file.

 Common App Essay vs. Supplemental Essays

-It’s important to distinguish the Common App essay from supplemental essays.
-The personal statement is shared across all schools, while supplemental essays vary by institution.
+It is worth distinguishing the personal statement from supplemental essays.
+The personal statement goes to every school on a student’s list, while supplemental essays vary by institution.

 Supplemental essays are often shorter, ranging from 150 to 500 words.
-Prompts might ask why a student wants to attend a specific university or invite them to share an essay on a topic of their choice.
-Managing both types of essays requires a strategy.
+Prompts might ask why a student wants to attend a specific university or invite a response on a subject of their choosing.
+Managing both types requires a strategy.

-We don’t just advise – we engineer your student’s admissions edge by helping them allocate time and effort wisely across the application.
+We don’t just advise – we engineer your student’s admissions edge by helping them allocate time and effort wisely throughout the application process.

 Examples and Admissions Insights

-Strong common app essays are not about listing achievements.
-They are about telling a story that feels genuine and focused.
-Topics may come from a challenge overcome, a passion pursued, or even a talent that is so meaningful the student wants to highlight it.
+Strong personal statements are not about listing achievements.
+They tell a story that feels genuine and focused, drawn from an overcome challenge, a pursued passion, or a talent that shapes how a student sees the world.

-Admission officers read thousands of essays.
-What they value most is not the specific subject but how the student reflects on it.
-Even if a student chooses the topic of their choice or submits a written one that responds to a different prompt, the focus must remain on growth, curiosity, and contribution.
+Admission officers read thousands of essays each season.
+What they value most is not the subject but how a student reflects on it.
+Even an essay submitted under the open-topic option must center on growth, curiosity, and contribution.

-For example, an essay on any topic might start with a personal experience and then connect it to intellectual or character development.
-The strongest essays leave the admission committee with a sense of who the student is and how they will contribute on campus.
+For example, a personal statement might open with a specific experience and then connect it to intellectual or character development.
+The strongest ones leave the admission committee with a sense of who the student is and how they will contribute on campus.

-Another example is the option to share an essay written for another prompt.
-While this is permitted, the essay must still show personality and align with the expectations of the admissions process.
+Another common situation is repurposing an essay written for a different prompt.
+The platform permits this, though the piece must still show personality and align with what admissions readers expect.

 How to Stay Within the Word Count

-The word limit set by the Common App forces students to prioritize.
-First drafts often exceed the limit, but revision creates focus.
+The limit forces students to prioritize.
+First drafts often run long, but revision creates focus.
 Practical strategies include:

 - Write freely, then cut unnecessary detail.